bhoamikhona/java-in-depth/Section 03/README.md

 - This new feature just helps in avoiding a separate compilation step and hence saves little bit of time.

 ### Coding Exercise 02 - Implementing Instructor Class - Manipulating Arrays with Object References

+### Review of Exercise Solution with Best Practices

+- We need the `this` reference only if there is a local variable hiding the instance variable i.e. if we have local variable with the same name as the instance variable.
+- Best Practice: Instead of using a property from another class to access its value, you should always use the accessor methods to access it.
+  - In order to enforce it, we use the `private` keyword but, since all of those topics are not discussed yet, it is fine for now.
+  - We will learn all about accessor methods and access modifiers (`private`, `public`, etc) later.
+- When you want to create a new object without initializing its instance variables, create an overloading constructor with no arguments i.e. no-args constructor.
+- Note: Strings can be assigned `null`.

 ## Author